Apple Data Breaches: A Chronological History

 September 2014: iCloud Celebrity Photo Leak

 The year 2014 saw a major breach of celebrity iCloud accounts, as hackers obtained their login information and stole hundreds of naked photos.
 They shared the photos on the online forum 4chan, causing widespread public outrage.
-Apple enhanced the iCloud login security, including the two-factor authentication, to prevent similar incidents in the future.

 July 2013: Apple Developer Center Data Breach

 The iOS Developer Center suffered a data breach in July 2013, exposing the information of approximately 275,000 third-party developers using the platform.
 The attacker exploited a vulnerability, resulting in the names and IDs of the developers becoming visible.
-In response to the breach, the portal was taken offline, and Apple confirmed an unauthorized person had gained access to the system.

 April 2013